MarsUniversity/ece387-robotics/website/block_2_kinematics/lab/lab2.md

 1. After 2 seconds the LEDs will start to alternate, indicating you can change the Baud rate.
 1. Release the button.
 1. Press the button to cycle through baud rates outlined in step 1.
-1. Once you have selected the Baud rate you want, do nothing; after 5 seconds the LEDs will return to normal mode and the new baud rate will be written to EEPROM.
+1. Once you have selected the Baud rate you want, do nothing after 5 seconds the LEDs will return to normal mode and the new baud rate will be written to EEPROM.

 ### Determining the Serial Port